erdauletbatalov/chat-app/README.md

 # chat-app
-A chat room where users can send and receive messages in real time.
+A chat with rooms where users can send and receive messages in real time.

 ## Implementation of technologies:

-* WebSockets: For instant message delivery.
+* WebSockets: For instant message and notification delivery.

-* SSE: For displaying notifications about new users or events (e.g. "User joined").
+* ~~SSE: For displaying notifications about new users or events (e.g. "User joined").~~

-* Long Polling: As a fallback option for devices or browsers without WebSocket support.
+* ~~Long Polling: As a fallback option for devices or browsers without WebSocket support.~~

-* Short Polling: For periodic checking of the number of unread messages.
+* ~~Short Polling: For periodic checking of the number of unread messages.~~

 ## Additional:

-* Implement authorization, message history and support for multiple rooms.
+* Implemented authorization, ~~message history~~ and support for multiple rooms.